 Ongoing breathing disruption can lead to fatigue, morning headaches, or jaw discomfort, even when sleep study results appear mild.

 Your oral structure plays an important role in sleep apnea therapy.
 Crowded teeth, a narrow palate, or teeth grinding (bruxism) can affect airflow while you sleep.
-At Tend, our dentists are trained to spot these early warning signs during your regular visits.
+At Tend, our expert dentists are trained to recognize these early warning signs during routine visits and provide care that comes with clear answers, helping you better understand how your oral health may impact your airway.

 Once diagnosed with sleep apnea, many patients undergo treatment with a Continuous Positive Airway Pressure (CPAP) machine, which delivers air pressure through a mask to keep the airway open.
 We offer an alternative with oral appliance therapy.
 These custom appliances help keep your airway open, reduce snoring, and promote comfortable, restorative sleep without a machine.